Varnan/class_of_ifsc/README.md

     Clone the project to your machine [https://github.com/Varnan/class_of_ifsc.git] Navigate into the diretory [cd class_of_ifsc]
     Create a virtualenv
-    Install the dependencies on virtaulenv [pip install -r requirement.txt] Navigate into the class_of_ifsc directory [cd class_of_ifsc] Start the backend server [python manage.py runserver] Dump the sql db from the above DATA SOURCE
+    Install the dependencies on virtaulenv [pip install -r requirements.txt] Navigate into the class_of_ifsc directory [cd class_of_ifsc] Start the backend server [python manage.py runserver] Dump the sql db from the above DATA SOURCE